Here we’ll go into detail about everything you need to know about the signs, symptoms and effects of high levels, as well as what the normal range is.

 Any dysfunction or malfunction of either the pituitary gland or the hypothalamus gland may throw numerous hormone levels out of balance.

-If you go to your doctor expressing symptoms of too much testosterone, don’t be surprised if he also wants to check the function of the hypothalamus, the pituitary, as well as the testes glands.
+If you go to your doctor expressing symptoms of a high level testosterone, don’t be surprised if he also wants to check the function of the hypothalamus, the pituitary, as well as the testes glands.

 The above are physical complaints of high T levels.
 However, hormones affect more than just our physical bodies.